openstack/adjutant/doc/source/guide-lines.rst

 .. note::

-  If an action, task, or API doesn't fit in core, it may fit in a plugin, potentially even one that is maintained by the core team.
-If a feature isn't yet present in OpenStack that we can build in Adjutant quickly, we can do so as a semi-official plugin with the knowledge that we plan to deprecate that feature when it becomes present in OpenStack proper.
-In addition this process allows us to potentially allow providers to expose a variant of the feature if they are running older versions of OpenStack that don't entirely support it, but Adjutant could via the plugin mechanism.
+  If an action, task, or API doesn't fit in core, it may fit in a external feature set, potentially even one that is maintained by the core team.
+If a feature isn't yet present in OpenStack that we can build in Adjutant quickly, we can do so as a semi-official feature set with the knowledge that we plan to deprecate that feature when it becomes present in OpenStack proper.
+In addition this process allows us to potentially allow providers to expose a variant of the feature if they are running older versions of OpenStack that don't entirely support it, but Adjutant could via the feature set mechanism.
 This gives us a large amount of flexibility, while ensuring we aren't reinventing the wheel.